sook-tusk/Tech_Python_within_Sublime_VSCode/README.md

 # 1. Run Python code in Sublime

 ## Step 1: Install packages in Sublime Text (ST)
-Press `Ctrl+Shift+P` to bring up Command Palette and install these packages.
+Press `Ctrl(Cmd)+Shift+P` to bring up Command Palette and install these packages.
-- SendCode (to help communicate ST and Terminal), and
+- SendCode (to help communicate ST and Terminus), and

 - Terminus (to use as console displaying output).